Whatever the specific facts, each exception represent a workplace cultural malignancy that erodes trust and confidence throughout the organization.

 Perhaps less obvious is growing evidence that tolerating "toxic" workplace behavior – even, or perhaps especially among top-performers – damages financial performance.

 A 2015 Harvard Business School study shows that avoiding or fixing these behaviors produces savings equal to double the value they create.
-The study concludes that the cost of replacing workers who quit due to the presence of a toxic worker far outweighs the value the bad actor delivers, even if they are in the top one percent of producers.
+The study concludes that the cost of replacing workers who quit due to the presence of a toxic worker far outweighs the value the bad actor delivers, even if they are in the top 1% of producers.

 It is also interesting to note that the study focuses only on employee productivity replacement costs.
 It does not include the additional costs incurred through reduced morale, potential legal fees or potential regulatory fines.
 This is where the logic for making rock star exceptions starts to break down.
 Those individual wins are not always long-term, and more expensive than you think.

 On the positive side, we have seen that ethical companies perform better overall.
 I even blogged about this very topic late last year.
 More recently, the Ethisphere Institute has identified what it calls the Ethics Premium.
-In its 2017 report on the world’s most ethical companies, Ethisphere shows that organizations on its World’s Most Ethical Companies list outperform the S&P average by more than six percent.
+In its 2017 report on the world’s most ethical companies, Ethisphere shows that organizations on its World’s Most Ethical Companies list outperform the S&P average by more than 6%.
 Clearly, investment in an ethical culture pays off.

 Leaders tend to trust performance indicators like sales or productivity measures because they are easier to quantify than cultural impact or organizational health.